Size-stochastic Knapsack Online Contention Resolution Schemes: Introduction

 Adamczyk and W{\l}odarczyk~\cite{AM18} pioneered the study of OCRSs in the random order model.
 They provided a random-order contention resolution scheme for the intersection of matroids and knapsacks.
 Our problem assumes an adversarial order of arrival for the items rather than a random order.

 D\"{u}tting et al.~\cite{DFKL20} developed a general framework for stochastic online allocation problems.
-Utilizing this threshold-based framework, they proposed an algorithm for online knapsack problems with deterministic item sizes.
-Their algorithm guarantees a competitive ratio of $1/5$, which can be improved to $1/3$ if all arriving items have sizes at most $1/2$ of the knapsack capacity.
+Their threshold-based framework is applicable to a value-stochastic welfare maximization problem under knapsack constraints and derives an algorithm that guarantees a $1/5$-fraction of the expected optimal welfare.
+Moreover, if all arriving items have sizes at most $1/2$ of the knapsack capacity, it guarantees a $1/3$-fraction of the expected optimal welfare.
 In online knapsack problems, there have been several studies on algorithms that classify items by size and change the processing accordingly~\cite{FSZ21,SVX20}.
 However, since the size of items is not determined upon arrival in our setting, such a technique is basically inapplicable.